International Student Support | South Asian Student Guides | Study Abroad – UK

 Governance Structure in Universities

-Most universities operate through structured governance systems that distribute responsibilities across different committees and leadership bodies.
-This ensures that decisions are reviewed, discussed, and approved through proper processes rather than being controlled by a single individual.
+Most universities function through organized governance structures that divide responsibilities among various committees and leadership bodies.
+This approach ensures that decisions go through proper review, discussion, and approval processes instead of being controlled by a single authority.

 Typical university governance structure includes: